developmentseed/titiler/docs/concepts/output_format.md

 ## NumpyTile

 While `.tif` could be interesting, decoding the `GeoTIFF` format requires non-native/default libraries.
-Recently, in colaboration with Planet, we started exploring the use of Python [`Numpy Format`](https://numpy.org/devdocs/reference/generated/numpy.lib.format.html#format-version-1-0) to encode the data array.
+Recently, in collaboration with Planet, we started exploring the use of a [`Numpy-native format`](https://numpy.org/devdocs/reference/generated/numpy.lib.format.html#format-version-1-0) to encode the data array.

 https://github.com/planetlabs/numpytiles-spec